HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 We can also specify the fps if we want to watch it in the viewport (although in Blender, at least on my computer, the viewport can't play very high fps, but we can watch it faster by scrubbing through it in the Animation tab.

+Also note that if you use a different Blender project than the demo file given, you'll need a camera pointed at the skeleton in your project before you can render out frames.

   ```python
 #find number of frames in file